 FormFactor is an OEM of wafer probe cards used in the back end of

-quarter earnings missed the Zacks consensus estimate by a couple of
+quarter earnings exceeded the Zacks consensus estimate by a couple

 upcoming quarter.
 We believe that FormFactor's decision to shift